emmeowzing/dynamic-continuation-orb/README.md

 > **Aside:** Not all module configs must be valid.
 Because the additional configs are called in separate workflow(s), only the final, merged image need be valid if checked via `circleci config validate /path/to/generated/config.yml`.
 This said, it's probably best if you have a valid config in each module, for ease of development.

+#### For what cases will the orb run my workflow?

+The orb will run a specified workflow (we'll call it `<module>`) if any of the following conditions are met.

+1. If `.circleci/<module>.yml` changes.
+2. If there have been no workflows on the repository's default branch in the past 90 days.

 #### Example

 If you have a directory layout